CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/strings/zero-based-vs-one-based-string-access.md

 ---
-title: Accès à une chaîne de base zéro et Accès d’une chaîne de base dans Visual Basic ms.date: 07/20/2015
+title: Zero-based vs. One-based String Access ms.date: 07/20/2015
 helpviewer_keywords:
 - strings [Visual Basic], indexing ms.assetid: 0ed39f35-d68e-421d-ae14-460a5c0373b8
-ms.openlocfilehash: cc8f286de41d7e44225e889e73ff3c7b1fdbd881
+ms.openlocfilehash: 97e60038bc7ec0f030939d0980b786bffebcfb9a
-ms.sourcegitcommit: c7a7e1468bf0fa7f7065de951d60dfc8d5ba89f5
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 05/14/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65591747"
+ms.locfileid: "74354301"
 ---
-# <a name="zero-based-vs-one-based-string-access-in-visual-basic"></a>Accès à une chaîne de base zéro et Accès d’une chaîne de base dans Visual Basic
+# <a name="zero-based-vs-one-based-string-access-in-visual-basic"></a>Accès à une chaîne de base zéro et accès à une chaîne de base un en Visual Basic
-Cette rubrique compare la façon dont Visual Basic et .NET Framework fournissent l’accès aux caractères dans une chaîne.
-Le .NET Framework fournit toujours un accès de base zéro aux caractères dans une chaîne, tandis que Visual Basic fournit l’accès de base zéro et un, en fonction de la fonction.
+This topic compares how Visual Basic and the .NET Framework provide access to the characters in a string.
+The .NET Framework always provides zero-based access to the characters in a string, whereas Visual Basic provides zero-based and one-based access, depending on the function.

-## <a name="one-based"></a>Basé sur un
+## <a name="one-based"></a>One-Based
- Pour obtenir un exemple d’une fonction Visual Basic basé sur 1, envisagez le `Mid` (fonction).
-Il accepte un argument qui indique la position de caractère à laquelle la sous-chaîne démarre, en commençant à la position 1.
-Le .NET Framework <xref:System.String.Substring%2A?displayProperty=nameWithType> méthode prend un index du caractère dans la chaîne à laquelle la sous-chaîne doit démarrer, en commençant à la position 0.
-Par conséquent, si vous avez une chaîne « ABCDE », les caractères individuels sont numérotés 1,2,3,4,5 pour une utilisation avec le `Mid` (fonction), mais 0,1,2,3,4 pour une utilisation avec le <xref:System.String.Substring%2A?displayProperty=nameWithType> (méthode).
+ For an example of a one-based Visual Basic function, consider the `Mid` function.
+It takes an argument that indicates the character position at which the substring will start, starting with position 1.
+The .NET Framework <xref:System.String.Substring%2A?displayProperty=nameWithType> method takes an index of the character in the string at which the substring is to start, starting with position 0.
+Thus, if you have a string "ABCDE", the individual characters are numbered 1,2,3,4,5 for use with the `Mid` function, but 0,1,2,3,4 for use with the <xref:System.String.Substring%2A?displayProperty=nameWithType> method.

-## <a name="zero-based"></a>Base zéro
+## <a name="zero-based"></a>Zero-Based
- Pour obtenir un exemple d’une fonction Visual Basic de base zéro, envisagez le `Split` (fonction).
-Il fractionne une chaîne et retourne un tableau contenant les sous-chaînes.
-Le .NET Framework <xref:System.String.Split%2A?displayProperty=nameWithType> méthode également fractionne une chaîne et retourne un tableau contenant les sous-chaînes. Étant donné que le `Split` (fonction) et <xref:System.String.Split%2A> méthode retournent des tableaux de .NET Framework, ils doivent être de base zéro.
+ For an example of a zero-based Visual Basic function, consider the `Split` function.
+It splits a string and returns an array containing the substrings.
+The .NET Framework <xref:System.String.Split%2A?displayProperty=nameWithType> method also splits a string and returns an array containing the substrings.
+Because the `Split` function and <xref:System.String.Split%2A> method return .NET Framework arrays, they must be zero-based.

 ## <a name="see-also"></a>Voir aussi